top of page

 When a fish is in an aquarium, they might think they are all big and mighty, but when thrown out into the ocean, they realize they are not as dominant as they thought.

 This is why I also oppose the idea of nationalism -- any nationalism.
-Why some people may think Israel, for example, is great?
+Why some people may think that a specific nation is great?
 Surely if they were raised in Iran, they might've held a different perspective.
 Our local environment naturally biases us towards itself, towards its own tribes," clans," and so on.

 Thus, if we wish to become wiser beings, we ought to transcend our local socialization and experience other stuff as well.
 And you can simply begin doing just that by knowing English or any other language of international practicality.